ooc-lang/ooc-lang.org/content/docs.md

   6. The [Troubleshooting](/docs/troubleshooting/) section gives advice on how to address frequently encountered problems.

+  7. The [Glossary](/docs/glossary/) is a collection of terms you may stumble upon while using ooc or reading its documentation.
+If you don't understand a term, go here!

 When you’re stuck with a question or a problem the documentation doesn’t solve, considering posting to the [discussion group][group] or joining the